garythung/lootmart-contracts/README.md

 2. Set up a `.env` file with a `ALCHEMY_MAINNET_URL` which is an Alchemy node for [forking mainnet](https://hardhat.org/hardhat-network/guides/mainnet-forking.html).
 3. `npx hardhat compile`
 4. `npx hardhat node`
 5. `npm run deploy`.
-This step will deploy the LootMart contract to your local network.
-The console will return the address of the LootMart contract.
+This step will deploy the Lootmart contract to your local network.
+The console will return the address of the Lootmart contract.

 ### Security Notes